Encounter the beauty of discovery and the power of mathematics and statistics to describe the world.

 - Mathematics secondary education

-We also provide a mathematics minor program, as well as minors relating to K-12 mathematics teaching.
-Our courses in mathematics, statistics, economics and management that are recommended for students planning to pursue a career in actuarial science.
+Students may elect to complete a concentration in statistics as a part of their Bachelor of Arts or Bachelor of Science degree in mathematics.
+We also provide mathematics and statistics minor programs, as well as minors relating to K-12 mathematics teaching.
+We also maintain a list of courses in mathematics, statistics, economics and management that are recommended for students planning to pursue a career in actuarial science.

 Research and Special Opportunities

-You'll have the opportunity to join collaborative research groups studying pure mathematics, statistics or the wide applicability of mathematics to problems in other disciplines.
-This research advances the field of mathematics and complements our teaching mission, both in the continued development of faculty as teachers, scholars and active contributors to our discipline and as a means to develop future mathematicians through undergraduate research opportunities.
+You'll have the opportunity to join collaborative research groups studying pure mathematics, statistics or the wide applicability of mathematics and statistics to problems in other disciplines.
+This research advances the fields of mathematics and statistics and complements our teaching mission, both in the continued development of faculty as teachers, scholars and active contributors to our discipline and as a means to develop students as scholars through undergraduate research opportunities.

-Students can also engage in mathematics outside of the classroom through student-faculty social events, Math Club, speaker series, and statewide and national competitions.
+Students can also engage in mathematics and statistics outside of the classroom through student-faculty social events, Math Club, speaker series, and statewide and national competitions.